 SDKs and sample apps

-SDKs (software development kits) and sample apps are similar to code samples and tutorials but are much more extensive and usually involve a whole collection of files that work together as a package or app.
+SDKs (software development kits) and sample apps are similar to code samples and tutorials but are much more extensive and usually involve a whole collection of files that work together as a package or sample app.
 The SDK might include libraries that you download and incorporate into your application, and can include tools, sample apps, and other code.
-Sample apps are usually self-contained applications that implement the API for a specific scenario in a specific programming language.

 - What is an SDK?